On this day in 1884, America’s first roller coaster opened at Coney Island

 Interestingly, the first design of the cars had the seats facing backward, instead of forward.
 Changes were later made for more practical, forward-facing cars that could fit more passengers.
 Plus, the track design was later replaced with an oval complete-circuit to make rides more efficient.
 Thompson went on to design more roller coasters across the country that included dark tunnels and painted scenery.

-Following the Great Depression and World War II, the popularity of roller coasters and amusement parks dropped as Americans had less money to spend for entertainment.
+Following the Great Depression and World War II, the popularity of roller coasters and amusement parks dropped as Americans had less money to spend on entertainment.
 But after Disneyland in California opened in 1955, roller coasters and their theme parks began to modernize.
 While a lot of major amusement parks shut down in Coney Island by the mid-1960s, it continues to be a popular tourist attraction.
-The boardwalk’s Cyclone roller coaster, which made its debut in 1927, is one of the country’s oldest coaster still in operation.
+The boardwalk’s Cyclone roller coaster, which made its debut in 1927, is one of the country’s oldest coasters still in operation.

 Watch the Switchback Railway in full force here: